noahmagcalas/java-starterpack/README.md

 ## Getting started

 If you haven't read the [wiki](https://github.com/MechMania-29/Wiki) yet, do that first!
-This starterpack provides the bascis for you to get started.
+This starterpack provides the basics for you to get started.
 All the files you need to worry about editing are located in the `strategy/` directory. `ChooseStrategy.java` will select the specific strategy to use.
 You can use this to select different strategies based on whether you're a zombie or not.
 Each strategy has to implement 4 functions which will determine how your bot responds in each phase.
 Let's explain them.
 - `public Map<CharacterClassType, Integer> decideCharacterClasses(List<CharacterClassType> possibleClasses, int numToPick, int maxPerSameClass)`
   - This function will return what classes you'll select when you're the human.
   - `possibleClasses` gives you the list of possible classes you can choose from, `numToPick` gives the total number you can pick, and `maxPerSameClass` defines the max of how many characters can be in the same class.